-In third stanza of ‘Apologia’ the speaker continues speaking as passionately as he did in the first two lines.
+In the third stanza of ‘Apologia’ the speaker continues speaking as passionately as he did in the first two lines.
 Here, he concedes to any demands his lover might have.
 They have not responded to his first two questions, but he knows that if it be “thy will” then he “shall endure”.

 The next lines are meant to show the listener that he really is willing to do anything mean if that person can remain theirs.
 Just as with the first stanza, the next three lines reveal to the reader something about the speaker.
 They tell the reader that they would be willing to sell off their ambition “at the common mart,” or, at a simple market, to someone who probably wouldn’t pay a very high price.

-Obviously it is impossible to physically buy someone’s ambition, but, the speaker is making a larger point.
-He is letting his listener know that he will set aside his goals for himself, likely to do with his career, if they want him to.
-The speaker would accept “dull failure” and allow it to be his vestiture, or clothing.
+Obviously, it is impossible to physically buy someone’s ambition, but, the speaker is making a larger point.
+He is letting his listener know that he will set aside his goals for himself, likely to do with his career if they want him to.
+The speaker would accept “dull failure” and allow it to be his vestiture or clothing.
 He would be swathed in it.

 Going on, the speaker concludes the stanza by saying that he would allow sorrow and unhappiness to worm its way into his heart and dig a grave there.
-It would be entombed at the centre of his body, without the possibility of removal.
+It would be entombed at the center of his body, without the possibility of removal.

 Perchance it may be better so I have not made my heart a heart of stone,